areffarhadi/Audio-visual-PersonIdentification/README.md

 In that paper, we evaluate different strategies in multimodal learning for person identification.
 There are different scripts:

-SpeakerIdentificationUsingXVectors.xlm ----------> Speaker identification using xVector \n Train_pretrained_VggFace2.m ---------> face recognition using VGGFace2 pre-trained net, and sensory fusion with import fused image data.\n feature_fusion_xvector_vggface.m --------> train and evaluate feature fusion mode and, with some changes in the name of the destination layers, work as score fusion.\n
+SpeakerIdentificationUsingXVectors.xlm ----------> Speaker identification using xVector

+Train_pretrained_VggFace2.m ---------> face recognition using VGGFace2 pre-trained net, and sensory fusion with import fused image data.

+ feature_fusion_xvector_vggface.m --------> train and evaluate feature fusion mode and, with some changes in the name of the destination layers, work as score fusion.

  ********** details will be added after the paper is published ************